patukuri-yaswanth/MUSIC_STORE_ANALYSIS/README.md

 group by 1,2,3,4
 order by 5 desc;

-10Q- We want to find out the most popular music Genre for each country.We determine the most popular
+__10Q- We want to find out the most popular music Genre for each country.We determine the most popular
-     as the genre with the highest amount of purchases.Write a query that returns each country along with the top Genre.For countries where the maximum number of purchases is shared return all Genres.
+     as the genre with the highest amount of purchases.Write a query that returns each country along with the top Genre.For countries where the maximum number of purchases is shared return all Genres?__

 with popular_genre as
 (
 	select count(invoice_line.quantity) as purchases,customer.country,genre.name,genre.genre_id,
 	ROW_NUMBER() OVER(PARTITION BY customer.country ORDER BY COUNT(invoice_line.quantity)Desc) as rowno
 	from invoice_line
 	join invoice on invoice.invoice_id = invoice_line.invoice_id
 	join customer on customer.customer_id = invoice.customer_id
 	join track on track.track_id = invoice_line.track_id